Defective Product Liability Claims

 - a drug that does not contain a warning against consuming with certain foods

 - a corrosive substance that does not come with instructions on how to safely use it

 RIDDELL HELMETS LAWSUIT

 Helmet manufacturing company Riddell made false claims about the protective powers of their product, saying that they reduced the risk of concussion injury by 31%.
 This flew in the face of information that was specifically given to Riddell by a biomechanics company in 2000: specifically, that football helmets can protect against skull fractures but cannot protect against concussions.
 In a 2013 case against Riddell, a Colorado jury decided in favor of a high school football player who sustained serious brain injuries and semi-paralysis while using a Riddell helmet.
 The jury determined that the helmets were not defective in any way, but that Riddell was at fault for not warning of the dangers of concussions.

 No matter what type of liability case you’re dealing with, having a lawyer in your corner who specializes in issues of personal injury and accident can be a tremendous help in navigating the legal system.
-Get a free product liability consultation with one of our highly qualified lawyers today.
+Get a free product liability consultation with one of our highly qualified product liability lawyers in Salt Lake City today.